tldr-pages/tldr/pages/linux/qm-start.md

 `qm start {{100}} --machine {{q35}}`

-- Timeout if the machine doesn't start within 60 seconds:
+- Start a specific virtual machine with a timeout in 60 seconds:

 `qm start {{100}} --timeout {{60}}`